asfalcone/talks/README.md

 ## Talks

 #### Bio
 [Andrea Falcone](https://twitter.com/asfalcone) is a Senior Software Engineer at Google.
 Currently she is working on [Androidx](https://developer.android.com/jetpack/androidx) building libraries and tooling for internal and external developers as part of Android Jetpack.
-She previously built Crashlytics, Fabric and fastlane (first at Crashylytics, then Twitter, then Google!)
+She previously built Crashlytics, Fabric and fastlane (first at Crashlytics, then Twitter, then Google!)
 She is an accomplished mobile/mobile tools developer with experience in building not only iOS and Android apps but also Android Studio Plugins, Android SDKs, Gradle plugins, and CI/CD systems like fastlane.

 ### Upcoming